Get Away: Jamestown’s Diverse HerStory Exhibit

 Your sin?
 “Brabbling,” or gossiping, for which women like Virginia colonist Betsey Tucker could be punished in 1634.
 Tucker’s pleading words and a traditional English “ducking” chair bring this and other horrific stories to life in a powerful new exhibit, “Tenacity: Women in Jamestown and Early Virginia” at the Jamestown Settlement in Williamsburg.

-The living history site, which sits adjacent to the American Revolution Museum at Yorktown, is now celebrating 400 years of history in a truly revolutionary way—by focusing on the first women who survived and thrived in 17th century Virginia.
+The living history site, which is a short drive from the American Revolution Museum at Yorktown, is now commemorating 400 years of history in a truly revolutionary way—by focusing on the first women who survived and thrived in 17th century Virginia.

 Highlighting the little-known stories of women in three cultures—the native Powhatan and Pamunkey tribes, the Anglo colonists and African slaves—the exhibit documents the many ways men sought to control women (think a Colonial #MeToo shout out), but also shows how women fought to have their voices heard.